scottlab/ALEC/README.md

 ## System requirements
 * Python 2.7.10 or above
-* Does nott support Python 3
+* Does not support Python 3
 * pysam
 * numpy